Ever wondered how many eggs an American Eel lay each year?

-Reproduction of eels has long been a mystery.
+Reproduction and laying eggs of eels has long been a mystery.

 No one has ever witnessed American eels spawning, and no one knows what happens to the eels afterward.